What is IG?

 After you've selected which accounts you'd like to apply for, you'll need to answer a few questions about your tax residency, nationality, and current address.
 You'll then need to fill out information about your current employment and financial situation, including your gross annual income and any savings and investments you have.
 You'll also need to explain how you plan on funding your investments.

-Then comes the "Experience" section, where you'll need to select how many times you've traded and invested various assets and derivates in the last three years.
+Then comes the "Experience" section, where you'll need to select how many times you've traded and invested various assets and derivatives in the last three years.
 You'll also be asked whether you've received advice when you've traded these products previously and whether you have any experience or qualifications you've garnered through work, training, or education to help you trade.

-Once this step is complete, you'll be asked to agree to the terms and conditions and then you can go ahead and submit your application.
+Once this step is complete, you'll be asked to agree to the terms and conditions, and then you can go ahead and submit your application.
 Your accounts will be created right away, but then you may need to complete further steps to activate your CFD and Spread bet accounts if you've selected these options.

 The screenshot below shows what your dashboard will look like once you've applied for your live accounts.
 As you can see, the Spread bet and CFD accounts are "pending", while the Share dealing account is active.